 “I bought a fan,” he says.

-And then it’s Saturday and the friends arrive, bearing flowers and chocolates and wine.
+The friends arrive, bearing flowers and chocolates and wine.
 It’s hot, but the fan helps, and it cools off enough to eat out on our little patio.
 The food is enjoyed and we all have a good expat time.
 Right there, in the present moment, in Moldova.
 How Zen is that?

 * * *